13 Smart Graduation Gifts for Every Young Professional

 13. Expenses for industry professional conference

 There are so many industry specific conferences.
-Find out where your new graduates interest are and commit to pay for the registration to one conference in there first year after graduation or expenses. ( Cost $495.00 to $1500.00)
+Find out where your new graduates interest are and commit to pay for the registration to one conference in their first year after graduation or expenses. ( Cost $495.00 to $1500.00)

 Instead of a party or a trip, make your graduation gifts an investment in your new graduate’s career and I promise years from now they will still be thanking you!